dormeir999/Clustering-Search-Queries/README.md

 Cluster Search Queries is a Python module for automated clustering search queries into meaningful groups, solving two main problem:
 * Typos
-* Different Phrasings for same buyer intent
+* Different Phrasings for same search intent

 You can Use the module's result to explore different groups of search queries and find new search query trends.